LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 </figcaption>
 </figure>

+A once ubiquitous example that is thankfully going away, is the credit card form which asks for the type of credit card in a separate dropdown.
 Credit card numbers are designed so that the type of credit card can be determined from the first four digits.
 There is zero reason to ask for it separately.
-Beyond wasting user effort, duplicating input that can be derived introduces an **unnecessary error condition** that you now need to handle: what happens when the entered data is not consistent?
+Beyond wasting user effort, duplicating input that can be derived introduces an **unnecessary error condition** that you now need to handle: what happens when the entered type is not consistent with the entered number?

 User actions that meaningfully communicate intent to the interface, are **signal**.
 Any other step users need to take to accomplish their goal, is **noise**.
-This includes communicating the same input more than once, providing input separately that could be derived from other input with complete or high certainty, transforming input from their mental model to the interface's mental model, or expending effort that does not further the interface's understanding of user intent (either via GUI actions or writing boilerplate code).
+This includes communicating the same input more than once, providing input separately that could be derived from other input with complete or high certainty, transforming input from their mental model to the interface's mental model, and any other demand for user effort that does not serve to communicate new information about the user's goal.

 Some noise is unavoidable.
 The only way to have 100% signal-to-noise ratio would be if the interface could mind read.
 But too much noise increases friction and obfuscates signal.
-**Boilerplate is the UX version of red tape**: hoops you need to jump through to accomplish your goal, that serve no obvious purpose in furthering said goal except for the fact that they are required.
-And we all know how people feel about red tape.

 A short yet demonstrative example is the web platform’s methods for programmatically removing an element from the page.
 To signal _intent_ in this case, the user needs to communicate two things: